Pan de Coco Levado (Leavened Coconut Bread Rolls) is a soft melt-in-your-mouth bread, perfect for a tropical-inspired

 A little ago I re-posted the recipe for pan de coco, the obscure recipe we dug up in some corner of Samana.
 While making the bread I wondered if I could try it with yeast as opposed to the baking soda in the original.
 As soon as it occurred to me I started my test.

 I am glad to report that there were no explosions in our kitchen; better still, the bread turned out surprisingly good.

 The original coconut bread is unleavened and pretty dense.
 That works nicely if you use it to accompany something with a lot of sauce, you just scoop it with the bread.
 I love bread-making, so for me adapting the recipe to make leavened bread was just a natural step.

 Another advantage of making this bread with yeast is that, as with all leavened bread, you get a lot more bang for your buck, so to speak.
-While the same amount of ingredients yields four breads in the original recipe, it yields twice as much with the addition of yeast.
+While the same amount of ingredients yields four loaves of bread in the original recipe, it yields twice as much with the addition of yeast.

 This is perfect to serve for breakfast; it tastes lovely with just butter or jam.
 Of course, you are free to experiment.

 Something important to remember is that the success of this recipe depends on the quality and freshness of the yeast.
 Make sure you have fresh, good quality yeast.
 Unfortunately I have had spotty results with the local brand.
 Over a year ago I bought a brick of instant yeast online and I keep it refrigerated.
 It is still as good today as the first day.